 “I wanted to make sure I’m safe and my horses are safe.
 I got this horse trailer because one of my horses has PTSD from the last time he got into a trailer.
 He’s the reason I got this particular trailer because I thought it might actually help him.”

-As you can see, there are certainly options for you if you’re looking for a great custom built Warmblood horse trailer.
+As you can see, there are many options for you if you’re looking for a great custom built warmblood size horse trailer.
 (Click here to see a PDF drawing of our most popular warmblood trailer layout.)

 In the video below, Brad goes into more depth about the ins and outs of Warmblood horse trailers.